shivu926/NTU-Research/README.md

 # NTU-Research
-Project completed under NTU-India connect program under the guidance of Dr. Cai Yiyu
+Project completed under NTU-India connect program under the guidance of Dr. Cai Yiyu.

 PLEASE DO NOT USE WITHOUT PERMISSION....